 Currently, the ITS Help Desk provides limited support for the Linux operating system.
 This page is meant as a portal to other sites that can provide community support, how-tos, and other instruction guides for Linux users.

 ITS Research Services offers Linux based High Performance Computing services that include a remote desktop environment and access to thousands of processor cores and large amounts of memory for large scale simulation and data analysis.
-See the HPC website for details.
+Please see the HPC website for more details.